 The ITMOC MSc is structured in three parts, corresponding broadly to the three academic terms, with breaks at Christmas and Easter.

 In line with the programme’s aims, a wide range of different teaching and learning methods are used.

 Term 1: October to December

-This intensive week of activities is designed to introduce you to key aspects of the programme and what will be expected of you, as well as to the facilities offered by LUMS and the University.
-Most importantly, it involves teamwork exercises, a study tour in Manchester and a range of social activities to help you get to know your fellow students, with whom you will be working closely throughout the year.
+The Welcome Week introduces you to key aspects of the ITMOC programme – what will be expected of you, as well as to the world-class facilities provided by LUMS and the University.
+Most importantly, it involves teamwork exercises, a study tour in Manchester and a range of social activities to help you get to know your fellow ITMOC students, with whom you will be working closely throughout the year.

 The core modules are:

-You also choose one optional module from the following list:
+You also choose one elective module from the following list: